 “I just can’t stand the crowds in Barcelona”…

-Timing is everything in travel, and with more flights from more places at lower prices than ever, you’d need lucky timing to avoid the crowds in any major city.
-Sure, some major cities were built with mass tourism or transient lifestyles in mind, but others weren’t.
+Timing is everything in travel, and with more flights from more places at lower prices than ever, you’d need lucky timing or the flexibility of avoiding school holidays to avoid the crowds in any major city.
+Sure, some major cities were built with mass tourism or transient lifestyles in mind, but others weren’t, and either way it can be chaotic.

-If you once flocked to Barcelona at the drop of the hat, Barcelona should still be on the itinerary, but it’s not the final destination for many keen travellers.
-After a flight into the Catalan capitol, it’s a train ride or car journey to nearby Girona for the idyllic views, outrageously good food, lower prices and a slightly more authentic glimpse into true Catalan life.
+If you once flocked to Barcelona, no one is saying it shouldn’t still be on the itinerary, but it just may not be the final destination for a trip that offers a sense of true “place” in Spain.
+After a flight into the Catalan capitol, it’s a train ride or car journey to nearby Girona for the idyllic views, outrageously good food, lower prices and slightly more authentic glimpse into true Catalan life.
 The nearby beaches don’t hurt either…

 But we’re talking about everywhere, not just Spain…